- by Bryan Veldboom - updated on 12/22/2021

 The charging time will depend on the type of battery, its state of charge, and the power output of your solar panel(s).
 As an example though, let's say you have a 12V 100Ah lead acid battery that has been discharged to 50Ah.
 Using a 100W solar panel in optimal sunlight would have an output of roughly 8.33 amps.
 Use this equation to get a rough estimate of how long it would take to recharge: 50Ah/8.33 amps = 6 hours to recharge.
 Realistically, it would probably be somewhere between 6 and 7 hours since you never get the full solar charge for that length of time.
 Of course, you can speed this up by using multiple solar panels.

 Need a battery replacement?
 Shop our selection of starting, deep cycle and dual purpose RV batteries online, including 100Ah and 125Ah lithium iron phosphate batteries from Power Sonic.
-We also offer a number of solar energy solutions, including full solar kits from Go Power!
-These kits include a solar panel, solar controller, output cables and mounting hardware to help you live off of the grid.
+We also offer a number of solar energy solutions, including power stations from Goal Zero.
 Still have questions?
 No problem, call or stop by one of our 700+ locations.
-Our in-store experts will be happy to help you find the right equipment and heavy-duty products to match your RV’s needs.
+Our in-store experts will be happy to help you find the right equipment and heavy-duty products to match your RV's needs.